JetBrains/intellij-sdk-docs/phpstorm/setting_up_environment.md

 > OpenAPI is available for PhpStorm 6 and above.

-This section explains how to configure IntelliJ IDEA for using PhpStorm OpenAPI.
+This section explains how to configure the IntelliJ Platform for using PhpStorm OpenAPI.

 ### Adding library to a module